Abstract

 Dr Declan Ryan

-- University of Northampton, Science - Associate Professor in Physical Activity & Health
+- University of Northampton, School of Sport and Public Health - Associate Professor in Physical Activity & Health

 - Centre for Physical Activity and Life Sciences